rob10campbell/hoomd4.2.1-mod/README.md

 * A [Changelog](/changelog.md) summarizing what was changed, and a full list of the files that were changed

 Additional branches are available, tho they may be incomplete:
-- branch "polydispersity": modifications for non-uniform particle sizes
 - branch "hoomd4.2_w_wall": modifications for flat and sinusoidal walls
-- branch "no_shear": clean version without shear or bond-tracking
+- branch "no_shear": clean version of original DPDMorse and virial_ind tracking without shear, bond-tracking, or other mods.

-[Last Updated: January 2024]
+[Last Updated: June 2024]

 Contact: Rob Campbell (campbell.r@northeastern.edu)